 How to wash climbing rope

 Steps for washing climbing rope

 Place your rope in a pail and fill it with lukewarm water.
 Ensure the rope is fully submerged.
 Add a mild cleaning agent or rope cleaner.
-Agitate and swirl the rope in the water for a few minutes to allow the cleaning agent to remove dirt from the rope.
+Agitate and swirl the rope in the water to allow the cleaning agent to remove dirt from the rope.
+You can purchase specialized rope cleaners or use any mild fabric detergent will do.

+How to wash climbing rope